 Do I need to be at the inspection?
-You do not have to be there, my recommendation is to show up for the last 45 minutes of the inspection.
-I know not everyone has 3 hours of their day to forfeit.
-Upon arrival I will bring you up to speed on any pertinent issues regarding the home.
-This also serves a dual purpose… Homes are extremely complicated structures, the more an inspector can completely concentrate on the home itself the less chance of anything being overlooked.
+You do not have to be there, my recommendation is to show up for the last 45 minutes of the inspection if possible.
+Upon arrival, if I am not finished yet feel free to check out the house on your own.
+Homes are extremely complicated structures, the more an inspector can completely concentrate on the home itself the less chance of anything being overlooked.
 Inspectors are human, we go through an extensive checklist but there is always the chance that something can be missed.
-At the same time you can participate in the entire inspection if you choose too, please let me know ahead of time as this can add significantly to the time we need at the property and I may need to adjust my schedule.
+If you are one that wants to follow the inspector around and ask questions throughout the inspection process we are probably not a good match and you would be better off finding an inspector that works this way.

 The house has already been inspected by the seller.
 If the house has an inspection done on it that inspection does not protect you.
 The only person that has any recourse against that inspector is the person that hired them (the seller).
 If they hired a weak inspector you will be at the mercy of their negligence.
 Protect yourself and get your own quality inspection.

 How do I know if my Home Inspector is qualified?
-I am a member in good standing with ASHI – American Society of Home Inspectors.
-As an inspector I am constantly learning.
+I am a certified member in good standing with ASHI – American Society of Home Inspectors.
+As an inspector, I am constantly learning.
 I research on the Internet almost every night and I have contacts all over the country including some of the most experienced and seasoned inspectors in the country to consult.
 Be careful, there are no licensing requirements in the state of MN!
 You yourself can be an inspector tomorrow if you wish too, I would highly recommend against it though.
 Most people know only the tip of the iceberg when it comes to houses.
-On the other side of the coin just because your inspector has 15 years experience doesn’t mean he knows it all either.
+On the other side of the coin just because your inspector has 25 years experience doesn’t mean he knows it all either.
 If they have not been keeping up on current building practices and developing technologies houses will soon outpace them and their experience.
 Just because the bulb has burnt a long time doesn’t mean it is the brightest.
-For a list of my training click here.

-Can a Home Inpector fail a house?
-No!
-A home inspector can not pass/fail a house.
+Can a Home Inspector fail a house?
+No. A home inspector can not pass/fail a house.
 Every home has its price depending on many variables.
-What may look like a money pit to you may be exactly what some one else is looking for.
-For that reason we do not pass or fail homes.
+What may look like a money pit to you may be exactly what someone else is looking for.
+For that reason, we do not pass or fail homes.

 How do I know what you are going to be inspecting and to what depth the inspection is on a home? – A very good question if you had this in mind.
 Please refer to a copy of our contract.
-We are generalists and offer a service that is a broad assessment of a homes condition.
-We do not enforce code, there are certain systems we do not inspect, and we will defer certain complex systems or systems that appear to be installed/maintained incorrectly to specialists.
+We are generalists and offer a service that is a broad assessment of a home’s condition.
+We do not enforce code, there are certain systems we do not inspect, and we will defer certain complex systems or systems to specialists.
 If you were to have each system of the home inspected by a licensed professional with expertise in a certain area you would be spending thousands to have your home inspected.
 This is where home inspectors fill the void.
-For a reasonable price a thorough inspection can be performed that will alert you to any safety and/or performance issues of the home.
+For a reasonable price, a thorough inspection can be performed that will alert you to any safety and/or performance issues of the home.